microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   that as the point of comparison to check if a setting's value has changed.
   There may be more unknowns with this proposal, so I leave it for a future feature spec.
+  - We'll also want to make sure that when we're serializing default/dynamic profiles, we take into account the state from the global defaults, and we don't duplicate that inormation into the entries for those types of profiles in the user profiles.
 * **Re-ordering profiles** - Under "Solution Design", we provide an algorithm for decoding the settings.
 One of the steps mentioned is parsing the user settings to determine the ordering of the profiles.
 It's possible in the